telephonycc/www/src/posts/2021-06-09-mvp-launch.md

 ---
 title: MVP Launch
----
+excerpt: |
   I am using Telephony in production!
 I was able to set up two factor authentication with Mailchimp using one of my virtual numbers.
 It felt great.
+---

 Here's where I'm at feature-wise: